folivetti/symreg-course/talk.md

 \justifying

 - Absorption of light (log of transmittance) ~ concentration of dissolved substance
-- Assumed to be linear up to a certain point and then it becomes a plateau
-- We used $4$ substances with different $\epsilon$ and fixed optical path (1 cm), we measured the relationship of the absorption with the concentration.
+- We used $4$ substances with different properties.

 ## Beer's law
 \justifying